 A new and permanent ceiling for the AIA was introduced 1 January 2016 and remains unchanged at £200,000.
-An increase was announced to £1m for a two-year period from 1 January 2019 to 31 December 2020.
-In November 2020, the Government announced that this increase is to be extended until 31 December 2021.
-The limit will revert back to £200,000 on 1 January 2022.
-Transitional rules apply when a capital purchase is made in an accounting period that straddles an AIA rate change.
+A temporary increase in the limit to £1m was first announced with effect from 1 January 2019.
+This temporary limit has been extended a number of times, most recently in the Autumn Budget 2021.
+As things stand the temporary limit will now remain in place until 31 March 2023 (extended from 31 December 2021).
+The limit will revert back to £200,000 on 1 April 2023.
+Transitional rules apply when a capital purchase is made in an accounting period that straddles an AIA rate change